digitalbond/Basecamp/README.md

 ### Fingerprinting Tools
 The Koyo is difficult to fingerprint due to its limited services.
 The web server provides no fingerprintable data (no Server: identifier).
 The Modbus protocol supports no odd function codes.
 The device may be located on active search engines such as ERIPP by searching for information contained in its web pages.

+## Rockwell Automation ControlLogix
+### Background
+The Rockwell Automation / Allen-Bradley ControlLogix is a full featured PLC used in a variety of different industry sectors.
+It is most common in the manufacturing sector, but it is also used in many other industries for ad hoc processes.
+For example in power plants it is used not in the main DCS but is often seen in balance of plant systems.

+The ControlLogix has separate CPU and Ethernet modules.
+Architecturally, the system appears similar to the Schneider Modicon Quantum.
+The Ethernet module offers a far smaller attack surface than the Schneider device.
+Some effort appears to have gone into securing the device from the vendor, but protocol issues were uncovered.

+This device was tested by volunteer independent researcher Rubén Santamarta.

+### Metasploit Module
+[ethernetip-multi.rb](https://github.com/digitalbond/Basecamp/blob/master/ethernetip-multi.rb) – This Metasploit module has four possible payloads.
+The first two payloads highlight the EtherNet/IP protocol “insecure by design” issue.

+- Stop CPU – just like it sounds, this will take the ControlLogix out of service
+- Reboot Ethernet Controller – a temporary outage of the ControlLogix Ethernet interface

+There are many more request commands in the EtherNet/IP protocol that cause availability and integrity issues with the ControlLogix PLC.
+None of these commands are authenticated.
+This problem and attack will be effective on any EtherNet/IP device including other systems manufactured by Rockwell Automation, Schneider, Wago, and others.

+The ODVA is responsible for the EtherNet/IP protocol and shows 300 vendors using the protocol.
+Unbelievably the ODVA has not even begun an effort to add basic security to the protocol.
+Vendors may need to look at tunnels or wrappers until ODVA starts taking integrity and availability seriously.
+Not all of the payloads will work for all devices, but approximately 300 vendors will be affected.

+The two other payloads are due to protocol stack errors in the ControlLogix.
+This will also affect any other equipment that uses the same protocol stack.

+- Crash the PLC CPU
+- Crash the Ethernet Controller